Tamil Nadu State Transport Corporation: Other ventures

+On 25 March 1975, Tamil Nadu Transport Development Finance Corporation has been inaugurated in order to generate revenues for the state owned public transportation network.
+It is registered under RBI as non banking financial company.
+It provides essential loans, working capital, capital expenditure for State Transport Corporation to procure new busses and infrastructure upgradation.
+The operation capital has been raised through secure financial services from public, senior citizens, educational trust, temples and government institutions.
+It also offers public deposit schemes for stable returns.

 In 1984, Tamil Nadu State Transport Corporation Limited established the Institute of Road and Transport Technology in Erode as the automobile research oriented institute with the vast area of 396 acres.
 It is a government institution listed as a category 1 college by the Directorate of Technical Education, Tamil Nadu.

 In 1992, TNSTC established IRT Perundurai Medical College in Erode.
 It was established along the Perundurai Sanatorium which was running from 1930.
 The college has 600 beds and started functioning in 1992.
 In 2004, doctors' quarters were added.
 In 2008, a school of nursing has been started in the RTS Hospital premises.
 And in 2017, the strength of the Medical College was increased from 60 to 100 students intake.

 In 1992-1993 TNSTC established IRT Polytechnic colleges (now undertaken by Government of Tamilnadu) in Thirunelveli and Bargur.

 TNSTC also established In 2013, Tamil Nadu State Transport Corporation Limited established Amma Kudineer (Amma packaged drinking water) which is involved in the production and packaging of mineral water in one-litre plastic bottles, and selling them in long-distance running state-owned buses and in bus stations.
 The price has been fixed at ₹10 per bottle, and the production plant is set up in Gummidipoondi in Thiruvallur district.
 This venture is closed.